omnata-labs/dbt-sql-draw-gallery/README.md

 ## Shapes (circle, square, oval, etc)
 These are intended to define a boundary of pixels, without an opinion on colour or size.
-They return a conditional express, which will be true when the coordinate falls within the boundary of the shape.
+They return a conditional expression, which will be true when the coordinate falls within the boundary of the shape.
 The user chooses the colour
 Use like:
 `update bitmap_pixels set colour = 'red' where {{ the_macro() }}`
 or